Ki Longfellow: Children, marriages, family and early work

 On June 21, 1963, at age eighteen, Longfellow gave birth to her first child, daughter Sydney Longfellow (who became a painter and photographer as an adult).
 In 1964 she acted in her only movie, Once a Thief (starring Alain Delon and directed by Ralph Nelson), in a part written for her by her close friend, the film's screenwriter Zekial Marko.
 In 1967 she moved with her daughter to New York City, where she worked briefly as a fashion model, and then as a writer for CARE.
-She moved to Montana, where she lived and worked for a year on a ranch on the Blackfeet Indian Reservation as a member of VISTA.
+She moved to Montana, where she lived and worked for a year on a ranch on the Blackfeet Indian Reservation as a member of Volunteers in Service to America.
 She sailed to Europe, living for a time in Nice and Paris.

 Back in New York City, Longfellow worked for the promoter Bill Graham in his Millard Booking Agency.
 In 1972, she met Robin Gee, the manager of the English folk band Fairport Convention, and moved with him to England.
 They were together for five years and she became a British citizen.
 During this period, Longfellow wrote occasionally for English music magazines.

 A year before her mother died suddenly at the age of 44 from an embolism, Kelly told Longfellow, then 27 years old, for the first time about her biological father; he was a Native American of Iroquois ancestry.
 Kelly had met him at art school but never told Pamela his name or that of the school.
 Longfellow never met him nor could she find him.
 Longfellow returned to California in 1975 and stayed there for a time.

 In 1977, she flew back to England.
 There she met Vivian Stanshall, frontman for the Bonzo Dog Band.
 In 1977, they moved into a houseboat moored on the River Thames between Chertsey and Shepperton.
 On August 16, 1979, they had a daughter, Silky Longfellow-Stanshall, named after a favorite racehorse from Longfellow's childhood.
 On September 9, 1981 they married in the register office at Sunbury-on-Thames.